JSON2Video uses different AI models to transcribe the audio and generate subtitles for you, supporting a wide variety of languages and accents.

 font-family

 Sets the font family of the subtitle text.
-There is a short list of fonts to choose from:

 font-size